watsonwork/watsonwork-echo/README.md

 npm run build
 ```

-### Registering the app with Watson Work
+### Registering the app with Watson Work Services

-In your Web browser, go to [Watson Work Services - Apps]
+In your Web browser, go to [Watson Work Services / Apps]
 (https://workspace.ibm.com/developer/apps) and add a new app named
 **Greeter** with a Webhook configured for **message-created** events.